-- Develop a list of the drivers of changes to future water demands and supplies.
+- 1. Develop a list of the drivers of changes to future water demands and supplies.
 Examples of these drivers include population growth, land use, policies (e.g., conservation mandates), and climate change.
 Conduct one to three workshops with the Parties and wholesale agencies that serve the Chino Basin to ensure that the most significant drivers are considered. - 2.
 Use the drivers identified in step 1 above to develop demand and supply plan scenarios.
 These scenarios will include assumptions of each driver and its effect on future demands and water supply plans. - 3.
 Select a subset of the demand and supply scenarios developed in step 2 that will be incorporated into the projection realizations. - 4.
 Develop quantitative water supply plans for the selected demand and supply scenarios.
-This will rely on a review of relevant planning information (e.g., Urban Water Management Plans, regional water resources planning studies [Groves and Syme, 2022], and data on cultural conditions collected pursuant to the 2017 Court Order) and workshops with the Parties and wholesale agencies.
-This effort will leverage existing planning studies to define the scenarios and will not include the development of any new planning studies (e.g., Oxnard, 2017; Miro, et al., 2018; Valley Water, 2022).
-Conduct at least two workshops with the Parties and wholesale agencies to refine and iterate the water supply plans. - 5.
-Translate the demand and supply scenarios and water supply plans into model inputs (e.g., groundwater pumping, outdoor urban water use, managed recharge, imported water, others) and integrate into projection realizations.
+This will rely on a review of relevant planning information (e.g., Urban Water Management Plans, regional water resources planning studies (Groves and Syme, 2022), and data on cultural conditions collected pursuant to the 2017 Court Order) and workshops with the Parties and wholesale agencies.
+This effort will leverage existing planning studies to define the scenarios and will not include the development of any new planning studies (e.g., Oxnard, 2017; Miro, et al., 2018; Valley Water, 2022). - 5.
+Conduct at least two workshops with the Parties and wholesale agencies to refine and iterate the water supply plans.
+If desired, the Parties may provide feedback to aid in the assignment of non-uniform likelihoods to the chosen water demand and supply plan scenarios.
+For example, one scenario could be chosen as the "most likely" scenario, the results of which may be assigned a higher weight than the results of other scenarios in the interpretation of the ensemble (see Section 5.0).

+6. Translate the demand and supply scenarios and water supply plans into model inputs (e.g., groundwater pumping, outdoor urban water use, managed recharge, imported water, others) and integrate into projection realizations.

-We recommend the development of up to six scenarios to capture plausible combinations of drivers (e.g., population growth, water conservation, and restriction of imported water) and their effect on water demand and supply plans.
+Development of scenarios is recommended to be consistent with the amount of climate scenarios to capture plausible combinations of drivers (e.g., population growth, water conservation, and restriction of imported water) and their effect on water demand and supply plans.